Apple, Google debut major effort to help people track if they’ve come in contact with coronavirus

-Apple and Google are hoping to harness Bluetooth, which is typically used to connect device-owners’ wireless speakers and keyboards.
-With the aid of the technology, public-health officials soon can deploy apps with the ability to sense other smartphones nearby.
-If a person learns they have coronavirus, they could indicate on their app they’ve been infected — and people whose smartphones have been in their vicinity would be notified, regardless of whether their devices run on Apple’s or Google software.
+Apple and Google are hoping to harness Bluetooth, a technology typically used to connect device owners’ wireless speakers and keyboards.
+With the aid of the technology, public health officials soon would be able to deploy apps with the ability to sense other smartphones nearby.
+If a person learns they have the coronavirus, they could indicate on their app they’ve been infected — and people whose smartphones have been in their vicinity would be notified, regardless of whether their devices run on Apple or Google software.

-Apple and Google said they expect to make tools available to developers to assemble such contact tracing apps as soon as mid-May, with further enhancements to the operating systems that would expand the system’s reach to follow.
+Apple and Google said they expect to make tools available to developers to assemble such contact-tracing apps as soon as mid-May, with further enhancements to the operating systems, expanding the systems’ reach, to follow.

-The companies said the technology would not track a user’s specific location or reveal an infected person’s identity to the tech giants or to governments worldwide.
+The companies said the technology would not track a user’s specific location, nor would they reveal an infected person’s identity to the tech giants or to governments worldwide.

-But the success of their efforts — an unprecedented collaboration between two big tech rivals — will hinge on whether public-health officials can create apps fast enough, and whether people download and use them consistently.
-Most of all, it relies on the widespread availability of testing, a lingering challenge in the United States, where many Americans still cannot figure out if they’ve contracted coronavirus despite recent claims from President Trump.
+The announcement marks an unprecedented collaboration between the two tech rivals, among the country’s largest corporations.
+But the success of their efforts will hinge on whether public health officials can create apps fast enough, and whether people download and use them consistently.
+Most of all, it relies on the widespread availability of testing, a lingering challenge in the United States, where many Americans still cannot figure out if they’ve contracted the coronavirus despite recent claims from President Trump.

-“All of us at Apple and Google believe there has never been a more important moment to work together to solve one of the world’s most pressing problems,” they said in a joint statement.
+“All of us at Apple and Google believe there has never been a more important moment to work together to solve one of the world’s most pressing problems,” the firms said in a joint statement.
 “Through close cooperation and collaboration with developers, governments and public health providers, we hope to harness the power of technology to help countries around the world slow the spread of COVID-19 and accelerate the return of everyday life.”

 U.S. government, tech industry discussing ways to use smartphone location data to combat coronavirus